haroohie-club/NitroPacker/MIGRATE.md

 First off: NitroPacker will now be available on [nuget.org](https://nuget.org/)!
 If you were previously pulling from the Azure Artifacts feed, you should now be able to safely remove that from your NuGet.config.

-Furthermore, NitroPacker's package structure has been consolidated down to a single package: NitroPacker.
+Furthermore, NitroPacker's package structure has been consolidated down to a single package: HaroohieClub.NitroPacker.
 You can replace the references to any other packages (including the .Core package) with that reference.

 ## API Changes